-- State if anyone is attending that you are uncomfortable seeing. - Ask where the meeting will be held and how long it will last. - O Make known any of your special requirements. - Make known if you have particular questions and send these before the meeting takes place. - Ask how long it will take to receive a written record of the meeting. - You can ask to bring someone with you to the meeting if that would help you.
+- Ask who will be at the meeting. - State if anyone is attending that you are uncomfortable seeing. - Ask where the meeting will be held and how long it will last. - Make known any of your special requirements. - Make known if you have particular questions and send these before the meeting takes place. - Ask how long it will take to receive a written record of the meeting. - You can ask to bring someone with you to the meeting if that would help you.